clientdb/clientdb/docs/docs/getting-started.md

 ## Next steps

-Go to next section which is tutorial explaining all the core concepts of clientdb.
+Go to the next section which is a tutorial explaining all the core concepts of clientdb.